davegutz/myStateOfCharge/SOC_Particle/README.md

    1. Gain - component calibration at install
    2. Bias - component calibration at install
    3. Drift - Tweak test (not implemented)
    4. Amplifiers.
 There is a chip (TSC2010-IDT, https://www.digikey.com/en/products/detail/stmicroelectronics/TSC2011IYDT/13244059, 20x for 3.3v and 0.075 shunt) that creates one voltage signal for differential action.
 That will reduce complexity, use fewer A/D, and be more accurate.
+EDIT:  inverter noise killed this idea, because internal states in the op amp were saturate and need to be filtered on the fly, internally to the op amp circuit.
 2. Voltage Sensor
 3. Temperature Sensor
 4. Hysteresis Model